smdhen/ETL-Talend-Open-Studio-DataWarehouse-for-Formula-one-1-World-Championship-1950-2022.-PwerBi-for-vi/README.md

 ### Summary

-This project combines data analysis and visualization techniques to gain insights into the performance of car manufacturers, drivers, and their compatibility with specific circuits.
+In this project, Talend Open Studio was utilized to establish a data warehouse for the Formula 1 World Championship.
+Subsequently, the Power BI tool was employed for analysis and visualization to uncover insights on the performance of car manufacturers, drivers, and their suitability with particular circuits. 🏎️📊